You have accomplished so much to reach this stage in your professionl career, I commend you.

-The guidelines for people that choose to supervise counselors as they move from a Limited License (LLPC) Professional Counselor status to a full license or LPC are very specific.
-It is the responsibility of the LLPC/Supervisee to properly vet prospective Supervisors to ensure that both meet the standards set by the State of Michigan.
+The guidelines for LPCs that choose to supervise counselors as they move from a Limited License (LLPC) status to a full license or LPC are very specific.
+It is the responsibility of the LLPC/Supervisee to properly vet prospective Supervisor to ensure that both meet the standards set by the State of Michigan.
 It is very important to choose a supervisor wisely since you are likely entering into a long-term 2-3 year relationship with this person.
-Give me a call to discuss how my supervision style could work for your professional goals.
+I cherish the responsibilty of working with LLPC's or fellow Counselors that would like to have a sounding board for embarking on their career, launching a Private Practice or just needed some support as a clinician.
+To learn more, call or email me to set up a time to discuss your goals and my supervision style.

-Here are a few things to consider and questions and answers you could ask when you screen a potential LPC Supervisor:
+Here are a few things to consider and questions and answers you I am regularly asked as I am being screened:

 How many years have you supervised and can I see proof of your compliance with state guidelines?

 State of Michigan licensing guidelines states: (a) For licensed individuals who were providing supervision on or before January 1, 2013, have training in the function of counseling supervision and have acquired at least 3 years of experience in counseling.